MadryLab/trak/docs/source/quickstart.rst

 * a :code:`task` (a string or a :class:`.AbstractModelOutput` instance) --- this
   specifies the type of learning task you want to attribue with :code:`TRAK`, e.g. image classification, language modeling, CLIP-style contrastive learning, etc.
+  Internally, the task tells :class:`.TRAKer` how to evaluate a given batch of data.

 * a :code:`train_set_size` (an integer) --- the size of the training set you want to keep trak of